lassehauballe/EverythingCanBeAShell/README.md

 # Everything Is A Shell

-or rather...
-## Everyhing is an asynchronous shell
+## Or rather everyhing is an asynchronous shell...

 This repository is made to explore some uncommon ways for establishing command and control (c2) on Microsoft Windows systems.